smbriones/smbriones.github.com/_posts/2015-01-08-new-year-new-habits.markdown

 ### Goals for the present

 I’ve had a change of heart after having many great conversations with my partner about goals.
-Up until recently, if someone asked about my goals, I may have reacted in <a href="http://bit.ly/1xJHbCY">this way</a>.
+Up until recently, if someone asked about my goals, I may have reacted in <a href="http://bit.ly/1xJHbCY" target="_blank">this way</a>.
 I’ve only ever forced myself to create them when I’ve needed to for work.

 However, what I’ve learned about goals, or my new interpretation of them, is that I can still enjoy living in the present by creating ones that make the present more enjoyable for myself, and for those around me.